What is Financial Reporting?

 #6 – Auditors Report

-This provides the independent opinion of the statutory auditor about financials of the company as well as accounting policies used by the company.
+It provides an independent opinion of the statutory auditor; about the financials of the company and the accounting policies used.

 #7 – Corporate Governance Report